Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: Introduction

 \section{Introduction}

-Pinching antenna systems (PASS) have recently emerged as a promising architecture for high-frequency wireless communications, particularly in millimeter-wave (mmWave) and terahertz (THz) bands \cite{Atsushi_22, zeng2025_WCM, liu2025pinching, yang2025}.
-By enabling dynamically movable antenna ports along a dielectric waveguide, PASS provides a new degree of spatial flexibility that allows the system to effectively reconfigure its radiation and reception characteristics.
-This capability makes PASS especially attractive for restoring line-of-sight (LoS) connectivity, improving spectral efficiency, enhancing energy efficiency, and enabling adaptive beam control in challenging propagation environments \cite{ding2024, Zeng_COMML25, Zhao_TCOM25, zeng2025EE, fu2025, Tegos_2025}.
+Pinching antenna systems (PASS) have emerged as a promising architecture for high-frequency wireless communications, particularly in millimeter-wave and terahertz bands \cite{Atsushi_22, liu2025pinching}.
+By enabling reconfigurable antenna ports along a dielectric waveguide, PASS provides spatial flexibility for line-of-sight (LoS) restoration, spectral/energy-efficiency enhancement, and adaptive beam control \cite{ding2024, Zeng_COMML25, Zhao_TCOM25, zeng2025EE, Tegos_2025}.
+Most existing PASS studies assume perfect user location and channel state information (CSI), which are difficult to obtain in practice.
+Since PASS channels are strongly geometry-dependent due to free-space loss, waveguide attenuation, and distance-sensitive phase rotation, inaccurate user localization can directly degrade communication and resource-allocation performance.

-Despite the rapid progress in PASS-related research, most existing works assume perfect knowledge of user locations and channel state information (CSI).
-Under these assumptions, various resource allocation, beamforming, and power optimization strategies have been developed.
-However, in practical communication systems, accurate CSI acquisition is costly and user positions are generally unknown or imperfectly estimated.
-The performance of PASS is fundamentally geometry-dependent due to the waveguide attenuation and distance-sensitive phase rotation.
-Consequently, inaccurate user positioning directly degrades both communication reliability and resource allocation efficiency.

 Recent efforts have relaxed these idealized assumptions.
 Channel estimation techniques for PASS have been investigated in \cite{Xiao_COMML25, Zhou_SPAWC25}, and robust resource allocation schemes under user location uncertainty have been proposed in \cite{zeng2025robust, feng2026, Sun_TVT26}.
-Moreover, user positioning in PASS has been preliminarily studied in \cite{zhang2025}, where localization relies solely on the received signal amplitude information.
-However, neglecting phase information discards a substantial portion of the useful information embedded in the received signals.
+Meanwhile, PASS has recently attracted increasing attention for localization and sensing applications.
+In \cite{zhang2025}, user positioning in PASS was studied based on received signal strength (RSS).
+In \cite{He_WCL26}, PASS-assisted localization was investigated from a stochastic-geometry perspective, where RSS measurements were used to characterize localizability and the Cramér–Rao lower bound (CRLB) distribution.
+In parallel, PASS-assisted integrated sensing and communication (ISAC) was studied in \cite{Kumar_TWC26}, where the communication outage probability and sensing mean-square error were analyzed.
+However, existing PASS localization studies mainly rely on RSS or amplitude-related measurements, while the phase information contained in the complex baseband signal has not been fully exploited for direct coordinate estimation.
 In LoS-based systems, phase variations are highly sensitive to propagation distance, suggesting that amplitude-only approaches are intrinsically suboptimal from an estimation-theoretic standpoint.